Is Lent Biblical? Where is Lent in the Bible?

 So while Lent itself isn’t in the Bible, most of the ways Catholics and Protestants celebrate Lent are in the Bible.

 But What About Catholic Lent?
 Is Catholic Lent Biblical?
-Is Ash Wednesday Biblical?

-Father Mike is a Catholic priest (with an active Youtube presence) who always does such a great job of explaining what Catholics believe and why in a way that’s fair, welcoming, and kind.
 He doesn’t use a lot of Catholic jargon that’s hard to understand, and he’s never rude, annoying or preachy.
 You can tell he’s genuinely excited and passionate about being Catholic (which is great!), but his messages are still very accessible and approachable for curious non-Catholics (like me!) as well.

-So if you’ve been wondering “Is Ash Wednesday Biblical?” or “Why do Catholics celebrate Lent?” this video will help.
+So if you’ve been wondering, “Is Ash Wednesday Biblical?” or “Why do Catholics celebrate Lent?” this video will help.

 What Does the Bible Say About Lent in 1 Timothy 4:3-4?